HumanCellAtlas/metadata-schema/docs/committers.md

     If the suggested update comes in the form of a pull request, the above information should be self-evident between the JSON schema itself and the pull request message.
 If this isn’t clear either from the pull request or the message sent through email or git, then the assigned committer will seek clarification before continuing to step 3.

-1. **Assign committer to review the suggestion.** A person (the "Committer") with commit rights on the metadata-standards repo will be assigned to each suggestion (issue/email/PR).
+1. **Assign Committer to review the suggestion.** A person (the "Committer") with commit rights on the metadata-schema repo will be assigned to each suggestion (issue/email/PR).
 The Committer will be responsible for reviewing the suggestion, noting any consequences of the suggestion, contacting appropriate HCA teams for feedback, and making announcements to ensure the whole community has an opportunity to provide input.

 1. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Committer needs to make the suggested update and a pull request against develop.
 If the Contributor has a GitHub account, they should be encouraged to make the suggested update and a pull request.
 When a pull request is made, a test suite of tools will automatically run that validates the updates.